 The U.S. Department of State (DOS) sets a standard minimum level of health insurance coverage required by law for J-1 scholars to participate in an exchange visitor program in the United States.
-Therefore, you are required to purchase a health insurance coverage that meets or exceeds that standard for yourself and your J-2 dependents throughout your entire stay in the U.S. Failure to do so would violate your non-immigrant status and you would no longer be eligible to participate on The Ohio State University’s J-1 program.
+Therefore, you are required to purchase a health insurance coverage that meets or exceeds that standard for yourself and your J-2 dependents throughout your entire stay in the U.S. Failure to do so would violate your non-immigrant status, and you would no longer be eligible to participate in Ohio State's J-1 program.
 Thus, you will be required to purchase a health insurance plan that meets or exceeds these requirements by selecting one of the options below:

 For many scholars, having a health insurance plan that meets only DOS requirements is sufficient for their needs and budget.
-For this reason, Ohio State provides all scholars the option to purchase the Gallagher Accident and Sickness plan (Gallagher A&S), which meets the DOS requirements.
+For this reason, Ohio State provides all scholars the option to purchase Gallagher A&S, which meets the DOS requirements.

 Gallagher A&S plans are available to all J-1 scholars and their J-2 dependents regardless of whether you are employed in the United States.
-Ohio State offers these accident and sickness plans because ACA compliant plans are typically very costly for individuals to purchase unless it is through U.S. employment.
-Thus, if you are not receiving any health insurance benefits from a U.S employer, these plans are cost effective and meets the DOS requirements.
+Ohio State offers these accident and sickness plans because ACA-compliant plans are typically very costly for individuals to purchase unless it is through U.S. employment.
+If you are not receiving any health insurance benefits from a U.S employer, these plans are cost-effective and meet the DOS requirements.

 U.S. Internal Revenue Service links regarding the "Substantial Presence Test" to determine if you are subject to the ACA rules.
-If you are subject, you need to purchase an ACA compliant heath plan or you will be fined a penalty fee.
+If you are subject, you need to purchase an ACA-compliant health plan, or you will be fined a penalty fee.

 If you become pregnant during your stay, having a health insurance policy that covers costs related to pregnancy and childbirth is strongly recommended.
-Not all insurance policies cover these costs so we recommend you look at the policies and chose one that does.
-Additionally, if conception occurred before arrival in the United States, it will be considered a "pre-existing" condition and some insurance policies do not cover pre-existing conditions which would result in you having to pay all costs.
-Estimates for costs vary, for more information read about the costs of having a baby in the United States.
+Not all insurance policies cover these costs, so we recommend you look at the policies and choose one that does.
+If conception occurred before arrival in the United States, it would be considered a "pre-existing" condition.
+Some insurance policies do not cover pre-existing conditions, which would result in you having to pay all costs.
+Estimates for costs vary; for more information, read about the costs of having a baby in the United States.

-Enroll in the health insurance plan before you arrive in the United States or immediately after arrival.
+Enroll in the health insurance plan before arriving in the United States or immediately after arrival.
 If you select the Gallagher A&S Plan, enroll online.
-If you select one of Ohio State's or Nationwide Children's Hospital's plans due to your employment, you will receive enrollment information after you arrive in Columbus
+If you select one of Ohio State's or Nationwide Children's Hospital's plans due to your employment, you will receive enrollment information after you arrive in Columbus.